MAST30034-Applied-Data-Science/generic-real-estate-consulting-project-18/README.md

 **CHANGE NAME LATER**

 18. Summary_notebook_final.ipynb - this is the official summary notebook to be presented to stakeholders to show all of our findings in the most interactive and readable format

+**NOTE: The data from the POIs folder and rental data were scraped during mid-september 2022 and that is the data we used for this project.
+In order to reproduce the scraping process that we conducted to generate these datasets, please run the following notebooks: **

+**ARAN TO ADD**